Executive Summary (TL;DR)

 This sign reversal is EHV's core theoretical contribution.
 Pre-execution constraint enforcement defines the Ethical Action Space within which the agent operates autonomously.
 This is analogous to traffic law defining the legal operational envelope.

-EHV-Runtime: Proof-of-Concept Python Implementation
+EHV-Runtime: Proof-of-Concept Python Codebase

 GitHub Repository: riddhimohansharma/ehv-runtime